vinceskahan/weewx-docker.old/README.md

 | centos | 8     | setup |   3    |    8857    |

 ### known issues:
- * workarounds to make logging work vs v4.0.0 are in the Dockerfiles
+ * updated setup.py variants to use master.zip downloaded from github

 ### to stop all containers and delete networks
     docker-compose down
     docker-compose down wee_pkg_deb10    # to shut down just that one pair of containers